aogdp/gpsform/README.md

 3. Connect you form resposnes to a spreadsheet.
 4. [Publish](https://support.google.com/docs/answer/37579?hl=en) your response sheet to the web.
 5. [Pre-fill](https://support.google.com/docs/answer/160000?hl=en) the form to get the appropriate variables for the app.
-6. Upload the app to a webserver or just fork this repository on GitHub and create a gh-pages repository so it will be live on the web.
+6. Upload the app to a webserver or just fork this repository and create a gh-pages branch.
 7. Start Collecting!

 ##Enhancements